This Week In Wrestling History (Week Forty-Eight) 11/25 – 12/2 (Original Broadcast 11/28/2019)

 ====

-- DON TONY AND KEVIN CASTLE SHOW: LIVE Mondays 10:15PM after WWE RAW on DTKCDiscord.com
+- DON TONY AND KEVIN CASTLE SHOW: LIVE EVERY MONDAY NIGHT at 10:15PM ET after WWE RAW on DTKCDiscord.com

-- PRO WRESTLING DAILY NEWS UPDATES: Pro Wrestling news updates posted every day!

-- DT VIPATREON: Patreon Exclusive Show hosted by Don Tony LIVE Tuesdays 8:30PM on Patreon Channel at DTKCDiscord.com
+- DT VIPATREON: Patreon Exclusive Show hosted by Don Tony LIVE EVERY TUESDAY at 8:30PM on DTKC Patreon Channel (https://www.patreon.com/dontony)

-- CASTLE/KNT CHRONICLES: Patreon Exclusive Show hosted by Kevin Castle and Trez LIVE Thursdays 8:30PM on Patreon Channel at DTKCDiscord.com
+- CASTLE/KNT CHRONICLES: Patreon Exclusive Show hosted by Kevin Castle and Trez LIVE EVERY THURSDAY 8:30PM on DTKC Patreon Channel (https://www.patreon.com/dontony)

+- PRO WRESTLING NEWS UPDATES: Posted every FRIDAY morning at DonTony.com (and across all audio platforms)

+- PRO WRESTLING WEEKEND NEWS UPDATE: Posted every SATURDAY night at DonTony.com (and across all audio platforms)

 ====